 New Canaan Society gets its name from several places.

 Most directly from the Manhattan bedroom community of New Canaan, Connecticut where Jim Lane, our founder, lived at the time.
-Jim’s wife Susie let Jim open up their living room at first to a dozen or so men and eventually over 200, and led to the first six chapters.
+At first to a dozen or so men and eventually over 200 gathered, which led to the first six chapters.

 The Biblical reference is of the promised land of Canaan.
 For NCS, the analogy is our leaving behind the bondage of any fragmented, and, often broken, lives and journeying toward a “new” Canaan, a place where we are connected, where life together is richer, more fulfilling and empowered with God’s grace.